Ninth generation of video game consoles: Background

-The duration from the eighth generation until the start of the ninth was one of the longest in history, having started in 2012 with the release of Nintendo's Wii U. Past generations typically had five-year windows as a result of Moore's law, but Microsoft and Sony instead launched mid-console redesigns, the Xbox One X and PlayStation 4 Pro.
+The duration from the eighth generation until the start of the ninth was one of the longest in history, having started on November 18, 2012, with the release of Nintendo's Wii U. Past generations typically had five-year windows as a result of Moore's law, but Sony and Microsoft instead launched mid-console redesigns the PlayStation 4 Pro and Xbox One X between November 10, 2016 and November 7, 2017.
 Microsoft also launched a monthly console lease program, with the option to buy or upgrade.
 Some analysts believed these factors signaled the first major shift away from the idea of console generations because the potential technical gains of new hardware had become nominal.

 Microsoft and Sony had announced their new consoles in 2019 for release by the end of 2020, prior to the COVID-19 pandemic.
 When the pandemic struck in March 2020, it impacted both marketing and production of the consoles.
 The cancelled E3 2020 had been planned as a major venue to premiere the consoles, and instead both Microsoft and Sony turned to online showcases to highlight the systems and launch games.
 Both companies acknowledged that the pandemic had strained their production supplies due to hardware manufacturing slowdowns starting in March 2020, but would not impact their console release windows, and they set consumer expectations that console supplies would likely be limited in the launch window and would slowly become more relaxed as the pandemic waned.
 This created a wave of scalping through online stores, which was countered by manufacturers and vendors.
-The ongoing global chip shortage continued to affect console shipments through the end of 2021, with Sony warning of lower production numbers during the final calendar quarter of the year and into 2022; this also affected Nintendo's Switch console production rates and Valve's plans to release the portable Steam Deck handheld gaming computer, from its planned December 2021 release date to February 2022.
+The then-ongoing global chip shortage continued to affect console shipments through the end of 2021, with Sony warning of lower production numbers during the final calendar quarter of the year and into 2022; this also affected Nintendo's Switch console production rates and Valve's plans to release the portable Steam Deck handheld gaming computer, from its planned December 2021 release date to February 2022.

+A combination of factors including the global memory supply shortage, tariffs placed by the United States, and later the 2026 Iran war had led to both Sony and Microsoft to raise the base prices of their systems during 2025 and 2026.